 If you’re choosing between a 19” to 25” racquet and your child is still just learning tennis, choose any aluminum racquet from any major brand and you’ll be good to go.

-Any 19" to 25" racquet for brand new players will work perfect.
-If you're child is 8 years or older and loving tennis - go with a better performing 25" or 26" graphite racquet.
+Any 19″ to 25″ racquet for brand-new players will work perfectly.
+If your child is 8 years or older and loves tennis – go with a better-performing 25″ or 26″ graphite racquet.

-I chose the Wilson US Open Junior Racquet because it was recommended by the manager at the pro shop where my kids take tennis lessons.
-It's a great inexpensive aluminum racquet perfect for my son who's still learning the game.
-Other good aluminum racquet options to try would be the Wilson Burn Junior Racquet, the HEAD Speed Junior, and the Babolat Nadal Junior Racquet.
+Quick Tip: I chose the Wilson US Open Junior Racquet because the manager recommended it at the pro shop where my kids take tennis lessons.
+It’s a great inexpensive aluminum racquet perfect for my son who’s still learning the game.

 Keep in mind, the options above are aluminum racquets.
 That means the frame is made out of basic aluminum.
 There is no fancy racquet technology here, and there doesn’t need to be.